 In 2015, the Grammy-winning Parker Quartet released Jeremyʼs hour-long Capriccio on the Innova Recordings label.
-This recording has garnered extensive critical acclaim: Classical Minnesota Public Radio called it “a work to return to often, for fresh insight and stimulation,” while the San Francisco Chronicle called it “a varied and kaleidoscopic collection of vivid miniatures…an ebullient cataloging of the various textural and rhetorical forms that writing for string quartet can take.”
+This recording garnered extensive critical acclaim: Classical Minnesota Public Radio called it “a work to return to often, for fresh insight and stimulation,” while the San Francisco Chronicle called it “a varied and kaleidoscopic collection of vivid miniatures…an ebullient cataloging of the various textural and rhetorical forms that writing for string quartet can take.”
 In Capriccio, “Jeremy Gill conveys to us his own special sensibilities as a composer of almost unlimited breadth, a master stylist who knows virtually no boundaries in his poetic collocation of past, present and future,” remarked Gapplegate Classical-Modern Music Review.
 The Big City Blog included Capriccio on its list of top ten “Best Classical Recordings of 2015,” and Jazz da Gama called it simply “one of the most remarkable opuses in chamber music this year.”

 Deemed “a fine pianist” by The New York Times, Jeremy regularly appears as a pianist and conductor in music of his own and by his contemporaries.
 He has been a featured performer at major venues including Merkin Hall, National Sawdust, the Mansion at Strathmore, and Calderwood Hall at the Gardner Museum, and internationally at the Museo dʼArte Orientale in Genova, Italy.
 Jeremy has conducted over 35 world premieres featuring artists such as Eric Owens, Ching-Yun Hu, Evan Hughes, Lucy Shelton, and Randall Scarlata with ensembles including the Dolce Suono Ensemble, the Mendelssohn Club of Philadelphia, and Network for New Music.
-During the 2016–17 season he will conduct the Boston-area premiere of Missy Mazzoliʼs Song from the Uproar, featuring the Firebird Ensemble and mezzo-soprano Abigail Fischer, and a concert of Nico Muhlyʼs recent works featuring countertenor Anthony Roth Costanzo, both at the Isabella Stewart Gardner Museum under the auspices of Beth Morrison Projects.
+During the 2016–17 season he conducted the Boston-area premiere of Missy Mazzoliʼs Song from the Uproar, featuring the Firebird Ensemble and mezzo-soprano Abigail Fischer, and a concert of Nico Muhlyʼs recent works featuring countertenor Anthony Roth Costanzo, both at the Isabella Stewart Gardner Museum under the auspices of Beth Morrison Projects.